7 Tips to Make the Most of Your Working from Abroad Experience

 Also, make sure you bring any item that brings you comfort or Zen in those rough professional times.
 At home or away, those moments will still happen, and you need to prepare for them.

 We know you are busy, and sometimes it’s hard to do everything in an ideal timeframe.
-But try and not wait until the last minute to pack for your workation.
+But try, and not wait until the last minute to pack for your workation.
 Trust us.
 In your haste, you are at a much higher risk of forgetting something important.
 Give yourself ample time to pack and see if you have missed anything.
 Oh, one more thing, and it’s only one word: CHARGERS.
 Enough said.

-Proper internal communication and coordination are vital toward productivity.
+Proper internal communication and coordination are vital for productivity.
 If you are not on the same page with your colleagues, things can get very messy, very fast.
 When you are away from the office, you do not have the luxury of face-to-face (i.e., immediate) interaction.

 Coordinate communication channels

 Establish which communication channels you will use to stay in touch with your team throughout projects.
-Especially with members located in different countries or even timezones, having one agreed-upon point of truth - such as an all-in-one project management tool - is imperative.
+Especially with members located in different countries or even time zones, having one agreed-upon point of truth—such as an all-in-one project management tool—is imperative.

 Coordinate with colleagues

 Delegate as many tasks ahead of time as you can and establish a clear timeline for completion.
-If you do, everyone on your team will know what they need to do and when, even if you are not in direct contact.
+If you do, everyone on your team will know what they need to do and when even if you are not in direct contact.